TABLEKAST • CASE STUDY

 Eye Strain

-How can we help reduce eye strain and protect vision during long periods of screen time?
+How can we help reduce eye strain and protect vision during long periods of screen usage?

 How can eyecare be encouraged without adding more apps or digital distractions?